-Italy Student Visa:
+Italy Student Permit:

 International students wishing to study in Italy can choose from a variety of institutions in the country, including state universities, private universities, and technical universities.
 The institutes follow a five-year education schedule, with a bachelor’s degree taking three years and a master’s degree taking two years.